huynh-dang187/emotion-detector-app/README.md

 ![Demo Phase 1] ![alt text](1-1.png)
 *Ví dụ nhập văn bản và xem kết quả nhận diện cảm xúc.*

-# Tích cực (Positive)
+### Tích cực (Positive)
-I absolutely loved this movie, it made me so happy.
+1.I absolutely loved this movie, it made me so happy.
-What a fantastic performance, I enjoyed every moment.
+2.What a fantastic performance, I enjoyed every moment.
-The food was delicious and the service was excellent.
+3.The food was delicious and the service was excellent.
-This is the best day of my life!
+4.This is the best day of my life!
-I’m so grateful for your help, it means a lot to me.
+5.I’m so grateful for your help, it means a lot to me.

-# Tiêu cực (Negative)
+### Tiêu cực (Negative)
-I hated every minute of that boring lecture.
+6.I hated every minute of that boring lecture.
-The product is terrible and a complete waste of money.
+7.The product is terrible and a complete waste of money.
-I’m extremely disappointed with the poor quality.
+8.I’m extremely disappointed with the poor quality.
-The service was awful, I will never come back here.
+9.The service was awful, I will never come back here.
-This movie was the worst I’ve ever seen.
+10.This movie was the worst I’ve ever seen.
 ---

 ## 🛠️ Cài đặt và chạy